Matt--/gameOfLife/README.md

 # Game of Life

- ** Author Matt Stevens, done as a coding exercise to get familiar with Ruby.
+Author Matt Stevens.
+Done as a coding exercise to get familiar with Ruby.
 March 2014

- ** To run, use the command line.
+## To run, use the command line.
 Navigate to the directory this file is in and type in;
 ruby gameOfLife.rb

- ** Pre-requisites
+## Pre-requisites

 You need Ruby installed - visit the Ruby programming language website

 A unix bash style terminal.
 If running Windows you need Cygwin - visit the Cygwin website